-I am a French Artist based in the UK.
-I have lived and studied Fine Art in France, the UK and Italy.
+I am an artist resident in the UK.
+Originally from France, I have lived and studied Fine Art in France, the UK and Italy.
 I also have a master in computer animation.
 I have had exhibitions in the UK and internationally, on public and private commissions.

 All of my works are, in some way related to technology and our relation with it.
 As an artist, I wish to expand the notions of what is Art and participate in the very dynamic dialogue between digital technology, Science and the Arts.

 My works are often formed of meshes or strands (paint, pla, clay or digital ) intricately intertwined together.
 They are ambiguous and chaotic but there is also harmonies within created through repeating patterns.
 These patterns are inspired by fractal and CG generated images through 3d terrain scanning and tomography.

 The work also arcs back to the random events and the unpredictability of things.
 Random patterns are layered and repeated.
 These layers create complex networks that echo the complexity of Nature.

 Mathematician David Ruelle talks about “strange attractor” to describe some of the shapes that emerge from certain diagrams.
 “These systems of curves, these clouds of points, suggest sometimes fireworks of galaxies, sometimes strange and disquieting vegetal proliferations.
 A realm lies here to explore and harmonies to discover.”

 Strange attractors by David Ruelle, The Mathematical Intelligencer, 1980

 For me this is the point of making the work : to discover the work through the act of creation itself.
 In my painting, the surface patterns endlessly repeat and create an infinite amount of variations.
 Starting with one line the surface creates it own landscape.